googlecreativelab/air-snare/README.md

 When you’re connecting the board to your computer, a pre-trained Tensorflow Lite machine learning model gets transferred over BLE onto the device.
 The sketches that are uploaded to the Arduino include a common TensorFlow Lite for Microcontrollers model architecture.
 The different experiment websites change the behavior of the sketch by changing the model to one specifically made for the experience.

 **What if I’m having issues connecting via bluetooth?**<br/>
 If you are having issues connecting try the following:

-1. Make sure your browser (Chrome or Edge) supports Bluetooth and it is enabled. .
+1. Make sure your browser (Chrome or Edge) supports Bluetooth and it is enabled.
-2. Make sure your device (laptop, phone, etc) supports Bluetooth and that it is working and enabled..
+2. Make sure your device (laptop, phone, etc) supports Bluetooth and that it is working and enabled.
-3. Refresh the web page,unplug the Arduino power cable and then plug it back in to reset.  , then try connecting again.
+3. Refresh the web page, unplug the Arduino power cable and then plug it back in to reset, then try connecting again.

 *NOTE: If you’re using a managed device, like a computer from school or work, your device policy may prevent BLE pairing.*